7 Ways To Achieve Work-Life Balance Like Jesus

 In a world that idolizes power, position, fame, and material wealth, we continually need to clarify and reorient our sense of what is important.
 The things of this earth are meant to point to Jesus, not become the things that replace Jesus.

-In other words, if we're going to keep work in its proper place and leave margin for other things that matter, we have to remember that only Jesus can give us life in the ultimate sense.
+In other words, if we are to keep work in its proper place and leave margin for other things that matter, we must remember that only Jesus can give us life in the ultimate sense.
 Holding onto that foundational truth will allow us to put our doing down and embrace the full-orbed life Christ has set before us.

 Your Turn

 1. Which one idea will you put into practice?
-Pick one today, and choose a time in the next 3 days you’ll start trying it out.
+Pick a first step today, and choose a time in the next 3 days you’ll start trying it out.

 • Makplang Obed says: